ajabreu100/student-project/README.md

 -Dataset - [Student.csv](students.csv)

--Python - programing insights implemeting and utalizing python libraries such as pandas, numpy, matplotlib, and seaborn
+-Python - programing insights by implemeting and utalizing python libraries such as pandas, numpy, matplotlib, and seaborn.

 ### Analysis process